sherylg343/BYON/README.md

 (https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhd
 lngaicolpmaakfmhplagoaln?hl=en-GB) - used to assist in problem solving regarding margins, padding and alignment throughout design process

 * [stackoverflow](https://stackoverflow.com) - used many times to find answers to coding dilemmas

+* [autoprefixer]
+(https://autoprefixer.github.io/) - used to find prefixes so styling worked on all browsers; unfortunately it voided much of styling so I chose not to use recommended changes.

 ### Issues and Resolutions